Hypencoder: Hypernetworks for Information Retrieval: Experiments

 \subsubsection{Impact of \mininame{} Depth}

 \name{} performance suggests that having a more complex relevance function does indeed help improve retrieval performance as we had hypothesized.
-This raises the question: what is the optimal complexity of this relevance function.
+This raises the question: what is the optimal complexity of this relevance function?
 To answer this question we trained four versions of \name{} each trained to produce a \mininame{} with a different number of layers.
 We selected \textit{[2, 4, 6, 8]} as the number of \mininame{} layers.

-The results can be seen in Figure~\ref{fig:MiniModelLayers}.
-The experiment shows that there is a benefit beyond two layers and that at least four is required for the best performance.
+The results in Figure~\ref{fig:MiniModelLayers} show that there is a benefit beyond two layers and that at least four are required for the best performance.
 Performance stays the same with six, indicating that this might be the point of diminishing returns.
 Lastly, eight layers decrease performance.
-There could be a number of reasons for this including that eight layers are harder to optimize or because effectively learning how to use all eight layers takes longer and thus might achieve better performance with extended training time.
+There could be a number of reasons for this, including that eight layers are harder to optimize or because effectively learning how to use all eight layers takes longer and thus might achieve better performance with extended training time.